assoc-path-informatics/interop/README.md

 pelican --listen
 ```

-If you are making many changes, it may be convenient to use
+If you are making many changes, it is convenient to use
-``bin/watch.sh`` to both launch the Pelican server and rebuilt the
+``bin/watch.sh`` to both launch the Pelican server and rebuild the
 site whenever a file is changed.